Debarghya-Basak/Debarghya-Basak/README.md

 <h4>
 A software developer💻.
 Very much into tech and collaborations to learn about innovative projects😎<br>
-I am mainly interested in Android App Development📱<br>
+I am mainly interested in Android App Development📱and Full Stack Web Development<br>
 Passionate about Game Development in Unity🎮<br>
-I have knowledge about programming languages such as Java, C#, HTML, CSS, JavaScript, PHP, MySQL, C, Firebase 👨‍🎓<br>
+I have knowledge about programming languages such as Java, C#, HTML, CSS, JavaScript, ReactJS, ExpressJS, Node, PHP, MySQL, C, Firebase 👨‍🎓<br>
-I am currently working on my own Android app project, PlantLyf<br>
+Currently coding IndiMC.in<br>
-In my free time I am trying to create 2D game projects, currently working on ShapeD<br><br>
+In my free time I play valorant and minecraft.
+Ping me if you wanna join<br><br>

-You can always ping me up for interesting collaborations 🤝 on android or game development or we can discuss about new ideas about technologies!😄
+You can always ping me up for interesting collaborations 🤝 on android or web development or we can discuss about new ideas about technologies!😄
 </h4>

 <br>